Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints: Shortening the Prediction Horizon by Weakening the Relaxed Lyapunov Inequality

+\begin{remark}[Performance measure] Inequality \eqref{Setup:thm:aposteriori:eq2} yields a performance bound for the MPC closed loop in comparison to the optimal costs on the infinite horizon.
+This assessment of the achieved closed loop performance is particularly appealing for $\alpha \notin \{0,1\}$ since MPC with terminal cost yields either (approximately) optimal performance, i.e. $\alpha \approx 1$ or solely stability $\alpha > 0$ without rigorous bounds on the degree of suboptimality. \end{remark}

-\section{Shortening the prediction horizon by weakening the relaxed Lyapunov inequality}
+\section{Shortening the Prediction Horizon by Weakening the Relaxed Lyapunov Inequality}

 For the described MPC setting we want to guarantee stability and a certain lower bound on the degree of suboptimality with respect to the infinite horizon optimal control law $\mu_\infty(\cdot)$.
 Yet, at the same time the optimization horizon $N$ shall be as small as possible.
 These goals oppose each other since it is known from the literature, see, e.g., \cite{JH2005, GMTT2005, AB1995}, that stability can only be guaranteed if the optimization horizon is sufficiently long.
 Keeping $N$ small, however, is important from a practical point of view since the horizon length is the dominating factor regarding the computational burden.
-Here, motivated by theoretical results deduced in \cite{GPSW2010}, our aim consists in improving stability and suboptimality bounds from \cite[Proposition 7.6]{GP2011} and, thereby, allowing for smaller optimization horizons.
+Here, motivated by theoretical results deduced in \cite{GPSW2010}, our goal is to improve the stability and suboptimality bounds from \cite[Proposition 7.6]{GP2011} and, thereby, to allow the use of smaller prediction horizons.

 Note that Condition \eqref{Setup:thm:aposteriori:eq1} is a sufficient, yet not a necessary condition.
-In particular, even if stability and the desired performance Estimate \eqref{Setup:thm:aposteriori:eq2} cannot be guaranteed via Theorem \ref{Setup:thm:aposteriori}, stable and satisfactory behavior of the closed loop may still be observed, even in the linear case, as illustrated by the following example: \begin{example} Let $\bX = X = \R^2$, $\bU = U = \R$ be given and consider the linear control system $x(n+1) = Ax(n) + Bu(n)$ with quadratic stage cost function $\l(x, u) := x^\top Q x + u^\top R u$ from \cite{SX1997} with
+In particular, even if stability and the desired performance Estimate \eqref{Setup:thm:aposteriori:eq2} cannot be guaranteed via Theorem \ref{Setup:thm:aposteriori}, stable and satisfactory behavior of the closed loop may still be observed, even in the linear case, as illustrated by the following example. \begin{example} Let $\bX = X = \R^2$, $\bU = U = \R$ be given and consider the linear control system $x(n+1) = Ax(n) + Bu(n)$ with quadratic stage cost function $\l(x, u) := x^\top Q x + u^\top R u$ from \cite{SX1997} with